getsentry/sentry-php/docs/config.rst

 Processors
 ----------

 The following processors are available bundled with sentry-php.
-They can used in ``processors`` configuration, and configured through ``processorOptions`` as described above.
+They can be used in ``processors`` configuration, and configured through ``processorOptions`` as described above.

 .. describe:: Raven_Processor_SanitizeDataProcessor